vipulnaik/working-drafts/ark/arithmetic-of-density.md

 The route that avoids it is **three parts with two equal p-characteristic blocks**: n = 2c + r with c an odd prime power and r an odd prime, all parts odd.
 This is what the enumeration overwhelmingly finds — **200 of the 240 three-part winners** have exactly this shape — and it is *not* the family §5 of the notes analyses (see §3.3).
 Balancing gives the cap 1/9 at c ≈ r ≈ n/3.

 **Full efficiency is obstructed locally, and the obstructions split the ceiling by residue class.** Efficiency e = 1 requires the foreign twist to have order (r−1)/2, which Lemma B′ forces to be a power of q — so (r−1)/2 must be a prime power, the clean case being r a safe prime.
-Which n admit that is computed in §3.3.
+Which n admit it, and at what efficiency, is settled in §3.3.
 Re-optimising δ(x) at reduced efficiency gives the other ceilings in closed form:

 > at **e = 1/2**: δ(x) = min(x², 2x(1−2x), (1−2x)²/2) is maximised where x√2 = 1−2x, i.e. **x = 1/(2+√2) ≈ 0.29289**, giving **1/(2+√2)² = (2−√2)²/4 ≈ 0.08579**;
 > at **e = 1/3**: **≈ 0.07180** at x ≈ 0.2679.